learnpixelart/currency.starter/README.md

 reader(yaml) [a]:    38.485000  15.672000  54.157000 ( 54.229705)
 ```

+Notes:

-Note: [a] - YAML and JSON - of course - always use YAML and JSON encoding (and data conversion) rules :-).
+- [a] - YAML and JSON - of course - always use YAML and JSON encoding (and data conversion) rules :-).